Salem, Oregon

 Will I have the same Comfort Keeper all the time?
 How will I meet my Comfort Keeper?

-During the initial meeting, your client care coordinator will carefully detail the required in home senior care services and your loved one’s preferences to recommend a compatible caregiver for your parent.
+During the initial meeting, your client care coordinator will carefully detail the required in-home senior care services and your loved one’s preferences to recommend a compatible caregiver for your parent.
 Before our services commence, you get to meet the referred caregiver and approve the match.

 What if my Comfort Keeper is sick or on vacation?

-Each Comfort Keepers location has a roster of trained professionals ready to fill in their colleagues when one of them calls in sick or takes a vacation.
+Each Comfort Keepers location has a roster of trained professionals ready to fill in for their colleagues when one of them calls in sick or takes a vacation.
 If your assigned Comfort Keeper is unavailable, our client care coordinator will let you know in advance and arrange an interim replacement.

 What are ADLs and IADLs?

-Activities of Daily Living (ADLs) comprise of essential, basic tasks such as bathing, dressing, grooming, eating, mobility, and toileting.
+Activities of Daily Living (ADLs) comprise essential, basic tasks such as bathing, dressing, grooming, eating, mobility, and toileting.

 On the other hand, Instrumental Activities of Daily Living (IADLs) include non-basic activities that are also important to maintaining one’s quality of life.
 For example, these are shopping, paying bills, homemaking, and meal preparation.